LoveGalaxy/Deep_Image_Homography_Estimation_Pytorch/README.md

 - PyTorch 0.4.0
 - opencv 3.*

+## 4. Directory
+I provided my directory of the project in this respository.
+Please download related image data in ./train2017/, ./val2017/ and ./test2017/.
+It will write data in ./DataSet/ directory after you run Get_Dataset.

-## 4. Thank you for give me help and advice
+## 5. Thank you for give me help and advice
 If you see this description , I hope you can give me help and advice, any help and advice will be welcome.